KlaraGajaszek/WeatherApp-ReactNative/README.md

 - .eslint.rc, prettien - in this files there is all rules which are apply in this project
 - src - this folder is the heart of the application.
 It consists of the:
     - components - For the folder structure I use (atomic design)[https://atomicdesign.bradfrost.com/chapter-2/].
 In my opinion there is really good way to organize small and medium applications.
 We have a clear breakdown of our components.
 We create small/basic component and then we build bigger ones out of them until the moment we will come to page.
 This way resembles playing with Lego blocks.
 I tried to make that each folder will have the same structure: stories, styled, test, folder with components and index.ts.
 Unfortunately a lot of components haven't got a tests.
 I am going to add this in next iteration.
     - context - weatherContext - in weather context I fetch data from OpenWeather api.
 I use context for that because I would like to avoid `prop drilling` and now we can take data from anywhere place in the app.
+    - mocked - in this folder there is mocked response from api.
+The mock is use for storybook and tests.
+    - services - in this folder there will be all hooks which will be use for fetching data.
+What is mre in this folder there are folders helpers and hooks.
+In helpers there is all function which are uses for fetching data and in hooks folder now is one hook which is generic for data fetch.
+    - types - in this folder there is type informationfor API which is write in JavaScript.
+    - utils - in this appplication there is theme which is use in all application.
+More informations about it in Styles section.
+    - test-utils - in this file there is generic function for tests.